Richard Causton (composer): Scholarships and awards

 Causton is a former holder of the prestigious Mendelssohn Scholarship (previous holders include Sir Arthur Sullivan, Sir Malcolm Arnold, Mark-Anthony Turnage, David Blake, Steve Martland, Martin Butler, and Brian Ferneyhough).

 Causton has been the recipient of a growing list of awards.
 During his time at the Royal College of Music, he won two composition prizes - the Kit and Constant Lambert Prize and the Herbert Howells Prize.
 His 1993 solo piano work Non mi comporto male won the SPNM George Butterworth Award, and two years later in 1995, he was the winner of the first-ever Fast Forward composition award for Two Pieces for two clarinets.
 His second award of 1995 was from the 3rd International ‘Nuove Sincronie’ Competition for The Persistence of Memory.
 His impressionistic violin-and-piano duet Seven States of Rain won in the Best Instrumental Work category at the 2004 British Composer Awards.
 Most recently, Causton won the 2006 Royal Philharmonic Society Award for Chamber-Scale Composition for his ensemble piece Phoenix.

+In October 2025 Causton was nominated for an Ivor Novello Award for his piece If I Could Tell You for piano trio.